-A similar trend can notice for 2D cases with similar ranking URF $\ll$ GF $\ll$ NRF.
-Only for the transition from 3D to 2D, their orders of magnitude are shifted toward lower values.
+A similar trend can be noticed for 2D cases with similar ranking URF $\ll$ GF $\ll$ NRF.
+Only for the transition from 3D to 2D their orders of magnitude are shifted toward lower values.

 There is a famous equi-partition law, which states that energy density by number density $\ep/n$ will be equal to the number of degrees of freedom times $\frac{1}{2}k_BT$.
 If we define degrees of freedom as $D$, then $\frac{\ep}{n}=\frac{D}{2}T$ (in natural unit $k_B=1$).
 Therefore, for 3D system having three degrees of freedom, $\frac{\ep}{nT}=\frac{3}{2}=1.5$ and for 2D system having two degrees of freedom, $\frac{\ep}{nT}=\frac{2}{2}=1$.
 These two horizontal dotted lines at $1.5$ and $1$ are drawn in the left and right panels of Fig.~(\ref{fig:ebnT}).
 This is true for ideal classical gas, whose constituent particles follow Maxwell Boltzmann (MB) statistics and NR dispersion relation, but for ideal quantum electron gas, whose constituent particles follow FD statistics, the equi-partition law becomes little modified.
-The $\frac{\ep}{nT}$ does not remain constant; it will change with $\mu/T$ as shown by the green dash line for NR electron gas.
-Interestingly the major changes or diverging trend is noticed beyond $\mu/T=1$ or FL domain, while in DF domain, it is almost saturated towards the value $1.72$, which is slightly greater than 1.5.
+The $\frac{\ep}{nT}$ does not remain constant; it will change with $\mu/T$ as shown by the green dashed line for NR electron gas.
+Interestingly, the major changes or diverging trend is noticed beyond $\mu/T=1$ or FL domain, while in the DF domain, it is almost saturated towards the value $1.72$, which is slightly greater than 1.5.
 This small deviation from 1.5 to 1.72, shown in the left panel of Fig.~(\ref{fig:ebnT}), is basically due to the quantum statistical effect.
-Same deviation from 1 to 1.2~\footnote{Here, numerically from Fermi-integral function, we can realize the saturating value at $\mu\rightarrow 0$, but the analytical calculation of $n$ at $\mu=0$ become undefined due to $0\times\infty$.} can be seen in the right panel of Fig.~(\ref{fig:ebnT}) for 2D NR system.
+Same deviation from 1 to 1.2 can be seen in the right panel of Fig.~(\ref{fig:ebnT}) for the 2D NR system.
+Here, although we get the value 1.2 numerically from the Fermi-integral function, we can realize the saturating value at $\mu\rightarrow 0$, but the analytical calculation of $n$ at $\mu=0$ becomes undefined due to $0\times\infty$.